llvm/llvm-www/proposals/LP0004-project-governance.md

 In addition to a team chair and secretary, both the _community_ and _infrastructure area teams_ will select one member of their team to act as a liaison with the LLVM Foundation.
 The liaisons will be responsible for managing the relationship between their _area team_ and the employees and directors of the LLVM Foundation.
 The liaison may be any member of the _area team_ including the chair or secretary.

-##### Voting by Area

-Every _voting contributor_ is eligible to vote for the project-wide _Community_ and _Infrastructure_ teams.
-Eligibility for voting on other _area teams_ is determined by _meaningful contributions_ to the areas those teams cover.
-For example, in order to vote on the **LLVM Backend** _area team_, a contributor would need to contribute to the LLVM `CodeGen`, `MC`, or `Target` libraries, or to vote on the members of the **Flang** team, a contributor would need to contribute to the `flang` project.
-There is no limit to the number of _area teams_ a contributor can vote on if they have made contributions to the relevant areas.

 #### Vacancies

 A member of an _area team_ can resign at any time.
 As life can sometimes happen unexpectedly, a member of an _area team_ may be unable to fulfill their duties or resign.
 In that case, a majority of the remaining _area team_ may vote to declare the member removed in absentia after a 90-day absence.

 If someone resigns or is otherwise removed from an _area team_, the remaining members of the _area team_ may appoint a replacement to serve the remainder of the term through any process they choose.

-A removed member of an _area team’s_ full term is counted toward term limits, not just the time served.
-For an appointed member the time acting counts toward term limits, but should not impair the ability to run and serve two complete concurrent terms, unless they were previously term-limited in which case, being appointed to serve a partial term does not allow for the 1 year break between terms.

 ### Project Council